Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-contact-set.md

             {{header.authorization}}

     + Attributes
-        + contactId (string, required) - The contactId to set as the Contact owning the Value.
+        + contact (string, required) - The ID of the Contact to set as owner of the Value.

     + Body

             {
-                "contactId": "unique-id-123"
+                "contact": "unique-id-123"
             }

 + Parameter